-In a biblical summary of the book of Haggai, another tactic was tried to denounce the ongoing idolatry to the people of Israel.
+In a biblical summary of the book of Haggai, another approach by the prophet was to denounce the ongoing idolatry to the people of Israel.
 He pointed out that holiness is not contagious, however, evil is (Hag.
 2:11-19).
 He compared his viewpoint to a healthy person whose well-being cannot be caught by touching him whereas a cold, more easily transmittable, of a sick man, can.
 Evil lends itself more transmittable or infectious (i.e., today’s over coverage of “bad” new topics versus good by media outlets or of the copycat crimes, people who are perpetually negative).
 How often do we hear of a breaking story, then see another similar one then another and wonder has this event always been going on or is it just now?

 Found with the last of the three books of the Old Testament, although Haggai is not written at the same time as the remaining three, continues to point to the future Jesus.
 They wrap up the Jewish era.

 To recapture the prophets, some overlapping audiences they served:

 - Jonah (to Nineveh), Amos, and Hosea prophesied to the northern kingdoms (the 10 tribes known as Israel), with Obadiah (also a witness to the exile), Joel , Micah, Nahum (to Nineveh), Zephaniah (witnessed exile), and Habakkuk who tried to forewarn Judah (the southern kingdom, which includes Benjamin).
 Isaiah prophesied to both the northern and the southern tribes.
 Many of these prophets witnessed the fall of the northern tribes to Assyria and the southern tribes, about 100, years later to Babylon (then Persia).